Agnimn/Amazon-clone/README.md

 # Amazon-clone

-This is Amazon's Clone website end to end project
+This is Amazon's Clone website landing page